WebSpec: Towards Machine-Checked Analysis of Browser Security Mechanisms: Web Invariants and Attacks

-The \texttt{document.domain} setter has been deprecated in modern browsers \cite{MDNdocumentdomain} since, similarly to the counterexample produced by \thetool\, it may undermine the security of other Web components.
-Although the current Web platform is still vulnerable to the attack we discovered, removing domain relaxation from the Web platform will eventually make the invariant hold. \theframework{} can be configured to prevent scripts from using \texttt{document.domain} by specifying \coqe{c_domain_relaxation (config gb) = false}, allowing us to verify (up to a finite size, see \autoref{sec:evaluation}) that the invariant holds.
+Although the current Web platform is still vulnerable to the attack, discontinuing the \code{document.domain} API will eventually make the invariant hold. \theframework{} can reflect this change by specifying \coqe{c_domain_relaxation (config gb) = false}, allowing us to verify that the invariant holds.